 What are the booking terms?

-~~ Early booking deposits are refundable less a $300 cancellation fee if done so more than 90 days before the retreat start date.
+~ Otherwise, deposits are partially refundable less a $300 cancellation fee if done so more than 90 days before the retreat start date.

 To view our full booking terms and conditions, click here.